Parallel Execution

 # this scenario runs completely alone — no other scenarios run concurrently

-@lock=name— named lock, multiple scenarios with the same name are serialized@lock=*— exclusive lock, the scenario runs alone with no other scenarios
+@lock=<name>— named lock; scenarios with the same name serialize against each other, but unrelated scenarios still run in parallel@lock=*— exclusive lock; the scenario runs alone with no other scenarios concurrent

 Fail-Fast with abortSuiteOnFailure